richardguerre/flow-build/README.md

 # flow-build

-Contains the latest build of the server and web app from the richardguerre/flow repo.
-It is mostly used to deploy Flow to different environments without having to clone the repo and build it.
+Contains the latest build of the server and web app from the [richardguerre/flow](https://github.com/richardguerre/flow) repo.
+It is mostly used to deploy Flow to different environments without the overhead of cloning the source repo, install dependencies and build it.

+> [!NOTE]
+> Flow uses [Bun](https://bun.sh/docs/cli/run) to run the server.
+You can try running it with Node directly, but it is not recommended, and no support will be provided for it.
+>
+> You can find the specific version of Bun used in the `.bunrc` file.

 # Deploying and running Flow on Amazon Linux (Fedora)